Imagine if our most vulnerable, non-fee paying schools became beacons of hope in their communities:

 … where potential is nurtured and young lives are encouraged to create, innovate, learn and dream.

 Common Good is determined that all children should have access to excellent education.
-We work both within the system through the Collaboration Schools project, and in support of targeted literacy interventions at partner schools.
+We work both within the system through the Collaboration Schools project.

 Education is most powerful weapon which you can use to change the world